Managing the regional risks of climate extremes and disasters: learning from the IPCC Special Report

 WHAT HAPPENED AS A RESULT OF THE REPORT’S FINDINGS?

-As a result of this report, the IPCC, the Overseas Development Institute (ODI), Norway’s Climate and Pollution Agency, Norway’s Ministry of Foreign Affairs and the Climate and Development Knowledge Network (CDKN) is organised a series of regional outreach events.
+As a result of this report, the IPCC, the Overseas Development Institute (ODI), Norway’s Climate and Pollution Agency, Norway’s Ministry of Foreign Affairs and the Climate and Development Knowledge Network (CDKN) have organised a series of regional outreach events.
 Designed for policymakers, business leaders, academics and civil society organisations, the events sought to present the findings of the report, inform stakeholders about the possible impacts of and options for managing the risks of climate extremes and disasters in the regions.

 - Extremes, exposure and vulnerability in the context of the Special Report (SREX)